nbagaev/panorama_things/README.md

 # Tools and scripts for panorama
-## Background sound for Marzipano Player
+## Background sound for Marzipano player
 Marzipano Player does not support background sound.
 Here is a solution.
 Just do: